Music-Player-App/Music-Player-Backend/README.md

 ## How it works
 ### User Authentication (auth routes)
-- Backend (Flask):
+- (Flask):
-  register_user handles user creation, hashes the password, and stores it in the DB.
+- register_user: handles user creation, hashes the password, and stores it in the DB.
-- Backend:
-  login_user validates credentials, returns a JWT token.
+- login_user: validates credentials, returns a JWT token.